Skip to content

 type: boolean default: false

 In some cases, avoiding async loading and directly importing the catalogs by the code that uses them may be desired.
 This is how Paraglide works.
-However, it is not recommended as all catalogs then get bundled with the code that uses them even though only one is required by the user.
+However, it is not recommended as all catalogs then get bundled with the code that uses them even though only one for a single locale is required by the user.
 This can inflate the bundle size.
 But if this is desired anyway, it can be enabled here.

 type: boolean default: false